 “Yes, I did,” Chloe said coldly.
 She didn’t like what she watched.
 It worried and frightened her.

 “Why are you showing me this?”
 Chloe asked.
 She was visibly upset by what she saw.
 She crossed her arms as if to give herself a reassuring hug.

 But her companion went on, sounding more excited.
 “They really loved each other very much.
 They were just like any family.
 They just got lost in the heat and the boredom.”

 See my interview with Breach magazine on their webpage:

 Journey to the Stars

-Soon to be published in the upcoming anthology: Kaituhi Rawhiti: A Celebration of East Coast Writers
+Included in the anthology: Kaituhi Rawhiti: A Celebration of East Coast Writers

 A man’s dream of meeting the lights he has seen in the sky, of journeying with them, turns to nightmare when he finally gets what he wants…